1. Home

 How long does it take?

-A Level 3 Survey can take up to a day to complete and the final report can take up to 2 weeks to receive.
+A Level 3 Building Survey can take up to a day to complete and the final report can take up to 2 weeks to receive.
 Different surveyors will be able to tell you how long it takes to turn around a report, and if time is a concern, let them know.

 The report will summarise what was found during the survey and make recommendations if further specialist surveys are required.